 - The Birthing Center phone number – (903) 731-1245

 - Dialing the hospital operator from your room - Dial "9" then "0"

 - Placing a local call from your room - Press "9" then dial the number

 - No long distance calls are accepted from guest rooms

 - Local calls (Buffalo, Cayuga, Elkhart, Fairfield, Frankston, Grapeland, Montalba, Neches, Palestine, Slocum, Tennessee Colony and Tucker) are acceptable in any guest room.

-- A full hospital directory is listed for your convenience under the "About Us" tab located on the left side of the Home Screen of this website.
+A full hospital directory is listed for your convenience under the "About Us" tab.

 We encourage you to entrust your valuables to a friend or relative while you are in the hospital.
 If you have valuables at the hospital please ask the nurse for a Special Valuable Envelope.
 Your valuables can be placed in the hospital safe, by the House Supervisor, once you have sealed them in the Special Valuables Envelope.
 The envelope must be filled out and signed by you or a responsible relative and your nurse.
 The content list will remain with your hospital chart and a copy of the list will be sealed inside the Valuables Envelope.
 Ask your Nurse about this hospital policy if you would like to use it.
 The hospital cannot be responsible for lost items unless they are placed in a Valuables Envelope.
 Glasses, contact lenses, hearing aids and dentures must be documented in your chart.